codio-c5/C5-Development/.guides/content/Alternate-2-8A-for-Paul-to-consider--Across-the-Disciplines--Mathematics--paul-yes--this-works-for-me--abbc.md

 Here's a little more on the math.
 The example adds two numbers, 9 and 4, and then divides by 12.
 Twelve can go into 13 once and leaves a remainder of 1.
 When using everyday arithmetic, we'd continue the process by dividing the remainder 1 by 12 and end up with a fractional result of 1/12 or 1.0833.
 However, when using modular arithmetic the result ***is*** the remainder.
 Stated in modular arithmetic terms  the answer is 13 mod 12, or alternatively 13 (mod 12).

 Modular arithmetic describes the size of the circle as the modulus.
 The above modulus is 12, ```mod = 12```.
-Instead of using the concept of something equal (=) to something, you use the concept of congruence, designated with the symbol (≡).
+Instead of using the concept of something equal (=) to something, you use the concept of congruence, designated with the Congruant symbol (≡).

 ```x ≡ y (mod n)```